 Getting started

-You don't need a large budget to start building the business case.
-You need baseline data.
+A large budget isn't needed to start building the business case.
+Baseline data is.

-Before you can show progress, you need to know where you stand.
-Run a GEO audit: query 20 to 30 of your most important category terms across the major AI engines.
-Document what you find.
-That document is the most compelling slide you can bring into the investment conversation.
+Showing progress requires knowing the starting point.
+Run a GEO audit: query 20 to 30 of the most important category terms across the major AI engines.
+Document what surfaces.
+That document is the most compelling slide to bring into the investment conversation.

 Numbers on a slide are abstract.
-Screenshots of your competitors being recommended over you are not.
+Screenshots of competitors being recommended instead are not.